-Form 1099-R. If you receive a total distribution from a plan, you should receive a Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc. If the distribution qualifies as a lump-sum distribution, box 3 shows the capital gain.
+Form 1099-R. If you receive a total distribution from a plan, you should receive a Form 1099-R. If the distribution qualifies as a lump-sum distribution, box 3 shows the capital gain.
 The amount in box 2a minus the amount in box 3 is the ordinary income.